 Arriving at Atta Lodge in the late afternoon, we’ll have some time to settle into our rooms and keep an eye out for birds around the lodge clearing (including the rare Crimson Fruitcrow) before enjoying some of the finest rainforest cuisine imaginable for dinner.
 Night at Atta Rainforest Lodge.

 Days 6-7: We have two full days to explore the forest around Atta Lodge.
 The trails are excellent, and we’ll likely spend some time birding right around the lodge clearing.
 Another major attraction here is the nearby Iwokrama Canopy Walkway.
 The 500-foot-long walkway has three platforms, the highest of which is about 100 feet above the ground.
-These will allow us to get great looks at a range of canopy species, many of which are difficult to see well from the forest floor.
+These could allow us to get great looks at a range of canopy species, many of which are difficult to see well from the forest floor.
 We’ll welcome the dawn chorus from the canopy walkway as Short-tailed Nighthawks settle in for the day, swifts take to the sky, White-throated and Channel-billed Toucans yodel, and Collared Forest-Falcons call.
-We can spend the morning birding from the middle and upper canopy on the walkway, where the flocks traveling past include Paradise Jacamar, Guianan Puffbird, Yellow-throated and Waved Woodpeckers, Todd’s and Spot-tailed Antwrens, Black-tailed and Black-crowned Tityras, and Dusky Purpletuft, or we can bird along the jungle trails, where antbird flocks can include White-plumed and Rufous-throated Antbirds, White-flanked and Long-winged Antwrens, and Cinereous and Dusky-throated Antshrikes.
-In the afternoon we’ll head out onto the trails or along the main road to further sample the forest’s diversity.
-As daytime draws to a close, we’ll watch for Blue-cheeked Parrots, which are often found in the late afternoon near the lodge as they move toward their evening roost sites.
-Before dinner, we’ll head out to the roadside to seek the rare White-winged Potoo.
+We may spend a couple hours birding from the walkway, where the flocks traveling past include Paradise Jacamar, Guianan Puffbird, Yellow-throated and Waved Woodpeckers, Todd’s and Spot-tailed Antwrens, Black-tailed and Black-crowned Tityras, and Dusky Purpletuft, or we can bird along the jungle trails, where antbird flocks can include White-plumed and Rufous-throated Antbirds, White-flanked and Long-winged Antwrens, and Cinereous and Dusky-throated Antshrikes.
+Roadside birding nearby could provide us with views of parrots such as Red-fan or Blue-cheeked, along with Rose-breasted Chat or Ringed Woodpecker.
+At least one evening will be spent on the roadside hoping for a glimpse of the rare White-winged Potoo.
 Nights at Atta Rainforest Lodge.